jundalisay/sp/content/en/research/schopenhauer/world/vol-3/chapter-32.md

 remember a man in a madhouse who had been a soldier, and had gone out of his mind because his officer had addressed him as Er.16 In the case of decided physical disposition no occasion at all is required when this has come to maturity.
-The madness which has sprung from purely psychical causes may, perhaps, by the violent perversion of the course of thought which has

-16 In German inferiors are sometimes addressed as Er instead of Sie.—Trs.
+The madness

-produced it, also introduce a kind of paralysis or other depravity of some part of the brain, which, if not soon done away with, becomes permanent.
+which has sprung from purely psychical causes may, perhaps, by the violent perversion of the course of thought which has produced it, also introduce a kind of paralysis or other depravity of some part of the brain, which, if not soon done away with, becomes permanent.
 Therefore madness is only curable at first, and not after a longer time.

 Pinel taught that there is a mania sine delirio, frenzy without insanity.
 This was controverted by Esquirol, and since then much has been said for and against it.
 The question can only be decided